expede/varsig/README.md

 ## Header

-The header contains metadata about both the signature and payload that was signed over.
-Since the
+A varsig header MUST metadata about both the [signature] and [payload encoding] that was signed over.
+Either field MAY be composed of one or more segments.
+The number of segments MUST be determined by the first segment.
+Recurive sub-segments MAY be used.

-The prefix of the signature algorithm.
-This is often the [multicodec] of the associated public key, but MAY be unique for the signature type.
-The code MAY live outside the multicodec table.
-This field MUST act as a discriminant for how many expected fields come in the varsig body, and what each of them mean.

 A varsig header MUST begin with one or more varsig segments that desicribe.....